parkerhdavis/Packi/README.md

 A free, open-source, offline desktop application that bundles common game-artist texture tools into a lightweight standalone app with local-only processing.

-Packi isn't a replacement for any DCC; rather, it's a helpful sidecar for texture prep that doesn't need all that extra weight: packing channels, normal map ops, batch-converting formats, adjusting curves, previewing materials, estimating VRAM budgets, etc. These are operations artists often solve with ad-hoc Photoshop actions, single-purpose web tools, or CLI utilities they'd rather not have to deal with.
+Packi isn't a replacement for any DCC; rather, it's a helpful sidecar for texture tasks that don't need all that extra weight: packing channels, normal map ops, batch-converting formats, adjusting curves, previewing materials, estimating VRAM budgets, etc. These are operations artists often solve with ad-hoc Photoshop actions, single-purpose web tools, or CLI utilities they'd rather not have to deal with.

 ## Stack